tabunama/asm2dn2o/docs/source/index.rst

 Department of Chemical and Biochemical Engineering, Dr. Xavier Flores-Alsina, and Tianyu Lei.

-For license, attribution, and contact information, see :doc:`license_citation_contact`.
+For citation, license and contact information, see:
+:doc:`citation_license_contact`.